mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 ### AnimatePresence

-The `AnimatePresence` component is used to mange groups of motion components that are entering and exiting the DOM.
+The `AnimatePresence` component is used to manage groups of motion components that are entering and exiting the DOM.
 Imagine a dynamic app that adds new elements and removes old elements, AnimatePresence would be used to animate new elements into view and animate elements out of view using exit.

 Here is an example using the Redux Timers app.